robcarver17/pysystemtrade/docs/production.md

 This will get daily closes, plus intraday data at the frequency specified by the parameter `intraday_frequency` in the defaults.yaml file (or overwritten in the private .yaml config file).
 It defaults to 'H: hourly'.

+It will try and get intraday data first, but if it can't get any then it will not try and get daily data (this is the default behaviour.
+To change modify the .yaml configuration parameter `dont_sample_daily_if_intraday_fails` to False).
+Otherwise, there will possibly be gaps in the intraday data when we are finally able to get daily data.

+It performs the following cleaning on data that it receives, depending on the .yaml parameter values that are set (defaults are shown in brackets):

+- if `ignore_future_prices` is True (default: True) we ignore any prices with time stamps in the future (assumes all prices are sampled back to local time).
+This prevents us from early filling of Asian time zone closing prices.
+- if `ignore_prices_with_zero_volumes`  is True (default: True) we ignore any price in a bar with zero volume; this reduces the amount of bad data we get.
+- if `ignore_zero_prices` is True  (default: True) we ignore prices that are exactly zero.
+A zero price is usually erroneous.
+- if `ignore_negative_prices`  is True (default: False) we ignore negative prices.
+Because of the crude oil incident in March 2020 I prefer to allow negative prices, and if they are errors hope that the spike checker catches them.

-This will check for 'spikes', unusually large movements in price either when comparing new data to existing data, or within new data.
+This will also check for 'spikes', unusually large movements in price either when comparing new data to existing data, or within new data.
 If any spikes are found in data for a particular contract it will not be written.
 The system will attempt to email the user when a spike is detected.
 The user will then need to [manually check the data](#manual-check-of-futures-contract-historical-price-data).
 .

 The threshold for spikes is set in the default.yaml file, or overidden in the private config .yaml file, using the paramater `max_price_spike`.
 Spikes are defined as a large multiple of the average absolute daily change.
 So for example if a price typically changes by 0.5 units a day, and `max_price_spike=8`, then a price change larger than 4 units will trigger a spike.